marcelocra/marcelocra/README.md

 ### Hey, there, Marcelo here 👋

-This is my "coding home" and you're very much welcome!
+Welcome to my coding home.

 I'm working on a bunch of interesting stuff that will slowly appear here, so follow if you'd like to know more.

-Main topics are:
+Main topics:

-- Dev workflow, setup and tools
+- Dev workflow, setup and tools, with a focus on productivity
-- Programming languages and interesting projects
+- Programming languages and projects interests:
-  - Deno, Deno Fresh and Deno Deploy (all with TypeScript)
+  - Deno, Deno Fresh and Deno Deploy
+  - Clojure and ClojureScript
   - F# (for web and apps, with Elmish and Bolero)
-  - Clojure
-  - maybe Rust and Go

-Want to get in touch?
-Just send a message on [Telegram](https://bit.ly/3NwNHXK).
+You can reach me easily on [Telegram](https://bit.ly/3NwNHXK).

-See you soon. ;)
+Cheers! ;)

 <!--
 **marcelocra/marcelocra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.